smelukote-gemini-2025/gcp-gemini-project/README.md

 By placing the test step early in your cloudbuild.yaml , you create a "fail-fast" mechanism: if tests fail, the build stops immediately, preventing a broken image from being built or deployed. python -m pytest tests

+### Generate Cloud build yaml file
+# cloudbuild.yaml

+steps:
+  # 1. Run Unit Tests
+  - name: 'python:3.9-slim'
+    entrypoint: 'bash'
+    args:
+      - '-c'
+      - |
+        pip install Flask pytest pytest-flask
+        pytest
+    id: 'Run Unit Tests'

+  # 2. Build the Docker Image
+  - name: 'gcr.io/cloud-builders/docker'
+    args:
+      - 'build'
+      - '-t'
+      - 'us-central1-docker.pkg.dev/cs-poc-lhsovao7bcucdrmgyhgjrvg/cloud-run-source-deploy/flask-app:${SHORT_SHA}'
+      - '.'
+    id: 'Build Docker Image'

+  # 3. Push the Docker Image to Artifact Registry
+  - name: 'gcr.io/cloud-builders/docker'
+    args:
+      - 'push'
+      - 'us-central1-docker.pkg.dev/cs-poc-lhsovao7bcucdrmgyhgjrvg/cloud-run-source-deploy/flask-app:${SHORT_SHA}'
+    id: 'Push Docker Image'

+  # 4. Deploy to Cloud Run
+  - name: 'gcr.io/google-cloud-sdk'
+    entrypoint: gcloud
+    args:
+      - 'run'
+      - 'deploy'
+      - 'flask-app'
+      - '--image'
+      - 'us-central1-docker.pkg.dev/cs-poc-lhsovao7bcucdrmgyhgjrvg/cloud-run-source-deploy/flask-app:${SHORT_SHA}'
+      - '--region'
+      - 'us-central1'
+      - '--platform'
+      - 'managed'
+      - '--allow-unauthenticated'
+    id: 'Deploy to Cloud Run'

+# Define the Artifact Registry repository
+images:
+  - 'us-central1-docker.pkg.dev/cs-poc-lhsovao7bcucdrmgyhgjrvg/cloud-run-source-deploy/flask-app:${SHORT_SHA}'

+# Substitutions
+substitutions:
+    _SERVICE_NAME: flask-app

+options:
+  substitution_option: 'ALLOW_LOOSE'

+#########

+Key points:

+steps : This section defines the sequence of operations Cloud Build will perform.
+Run Unit Tests : This step installs Flask, pytest, and pytest-flask, then runs the unit tests using pytest .
+It uses a standard python image.
+Build Docker Image : This step uses the docker build command to create a Docker image from your application code and Dockerfile.
+It tags the image with the commit SHA for versioning.
+Push Docker Image : This step pushes the built Docker image to Artifact Registry.
+Make sure to replace the registry path with your actual Artifact Registry path.
+Deploy to Cloud Run : This step uses the gcloud run deploy command to deploy the Docker image to Cloud Run.
+It specifies the service name, image, region, platform (managed), and allows unauthenticated access (if needed).
+Replace flask-app with your desired service name and us-central1 with your desired region. images : This section defines the images that Cloud Build will push to Artifact Registry. substitutions : This section defines any substitutions that will be used in the build process.
+In this case, it defines a substitution for the service name.
+Important : Replace us-central1-docker.pkg.dev/cs-poc-lhsovao7bcucdrmgyhgjrvg/cloud-run-source-deploy/flask-app with your Artifact Registry path.
+Also, replace flask-app with your desired Cloud Run service name.
+--allow-unauthenticated : This flag makes your Cloud Run service publicly accessible.
+Remove it if you require authentication.
+options: substitution_option: 'ALLOW_LOOSE' : This allows you to define substitutions that may not be used in every build.

+####